Product Information Management (PIM):

 Data storage and liability

-A PIM solution hosted in the Cloud will have its data stored on servers external to the company.
-The SaaS provider then becomes responsible for its customer's product data and will have to provide the required guarantees as to its proper processing and security.
+A Product Information Management solution hosted in the Cloud will, by extension, see its data stored on servers external to the company.
+The SaaS service provider then becomes responsible for the customer's product data, and must provide the required guarantees as to its correct processing and security.

 On-premise storage offers another configuration since the product data does not leave the company.
 Generally, a DPO (Data Protection Officer) is appointed internally and guarantees the safety of the product data, on behalf of the company.
 This ensures total control and permanent access to this data.